-May 11, Wednesday: Travel day and arrival of students, 2-6 p.m.
+May 17, Wednesday: Student travel day and arrival, 2-6 p.m.

-May 12, Thursday: First day of classes.
+May 18, Thursday: First day of classes.

-May 27, Friday: Last day of classes, including examinations.
+June 2, Friday: Last day of classes, including examinations.
 Also, official close of the term and conferral of degrees.

-May 28, Saturday: Departure of students.
+June 3, Saturday: Departure of students.

-Summer Term 2016
+Summer Term 2017

 Summer term consists of three primary sessions: first session, second session and a full summer session.
 Each primary session has different deadline dates.
-There are also shorter and longer sessions to accommodate the particular needs of the various instructional units such as SMU Abroad.
-SMU-in-Taos and the Perkins School of Theology.
+There are also shorter and longer sessions to accommodate the particular needs of various instructional units such as SMU Abroad, SMU-in-Taos and the Perkins School of Theology.